JokiestJoke/Sample-StudentAPI/README.md

 **OR**

-Alternatively, intall multiple Node.js using NVM [NodeWithNVM](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/)
+Alternatively, install multiple Node.js using NVM [NodeWithNVM](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/)

 To verify the installation, open your terminal and run: